-It is also important for students to have an understanding of how to conduct a job search.
+It is also important for students to understand how to conduct a job search.
 When applying for jobs, students are expected to exhibit certain ethical behavior, such as arriving on time for interviews, being truthful about their qualifications, and to honor their agreements with recruiters.
 Further, students should not continue looking and interviewing for a position after they have accepted an offer.